 Compare: Net benefit of AustralianSuper’s Balanced option

-Net benefit refers to investment earnings to 30 June 2020 (less admin and investment fees).
+Net benefit refers to investment earnings to 30 June 2021 (less administration and investment fees).
 Investment returns are not guaranteed.
 Past performance is not a reliable indicator of future returns.

 3. Know how your fund invests your super